 How to attract Gen Z employees

-According to the World Economic Forum1, Generation Z will represent 27% of the workforce by 2025.
-This makes catering your employee benefits package to fit their needs essential.
+Generation Z is becoming a powerful force in the labor market.
+According to Johns Hopkins University1, Gen Z will make up about 30% of the U.S. workforce by 2030.
+This makes it essential to tailor your employee benefits package to fit their needs.
 Otherwise, you'll lose out on this large cohort of talent.

 In this article, we'll explain who's considered part of Gen Z, how to attract them, and what benefits these young workers want in the workplace.